 Each brand of air conditioner requires unique steps.
 Professional HVAC technicians at A-1 Mechanical follow manufacturer guidelines and perform our thorough processes.
 Our experience and training guide our vision for helping homeowners achieve better performance and prevent air conditioner damage.

 With a regular maintenance plan with a licensed heating and air company, you catch minor air conditioner problems before it needs more expensive repairs.
 This saves you money and avoids the expense and inconvenience of an unexpected major air conditioner repair later.
 Clean AC units with clean and well-functioning components cost less to operate.
 Our team also helps to verify ventilation is working properly and thermostats are optimized to save money.

 If you do experience issues contact our team as soon as possible.
 A-1 Mechanical has experience with all types of repairs from the fan not spinning to complete breakdowns.

 FOR MORE TIPS ON HOW TO PREVENT AIR CONDITIONER DAMAGE CALL A-1 MECHANICAL in LANSING, MI

-If you are interested in our residential air conditioner repair service or a maintenance tune up, please feel free to call one of our Lansing HVAC contractors at (517) 348-0302.
+If you are interested in our residential air conditioner repair service or a maintenance tune up, please contact our team.
+We help reduce air conditioner bills and protect you against damage.